Monikagv/https-github.com-lbu-sepp-log-book-Monikagv/soft_logBook/01_lesson/README.md

 #  Where did Software Engineering come from?

 The concept of software engineering emerged in the late 1960s, with the recognition that computer programming required a disciplined approach similar to that of traditional engineering.
-Software Engineering emerged in the 1960s in response to the "software crisis," when many large-scale projects were failing or over budget due to inadequate development practices.
+Software Engineering emerged response to the "software crisis," when many large-scale projects were failing or over budget due to inadequate development practices.
 It was driven by the need to apply engineering principles to software development to improve quality, reliability, and manageability.
 During this period, key figures such as Dijkstra, Brooks and Knuth played a crucial role in shaping the field.

 #  How has Software Engineering changed over the years?